WhitmanCS370/Frends-Audio-Archive/README.md

 * John Leeds: John added many commands to interact with the storage such as adding and removing sounds, cleaning the archive, adding and removing tags, and searching by tags.

-* Luke Samuels:
+* Luke Samuels: Luke worked on new playback options like transpose and prototyped a manual low/high-pass filter

-* Rhys Sorenson-Graff:
+* Rhys Sorenson-Graff: Rhys worked on a method to crop sounds and save user's playback options as new sounds

 ## Installation: